jarednexgent/Kazaamsi/README.md

 ### Features

-- In-memory patching (no DLL injection or file drops)
 - Targets remote processes by PID
 - Extracts the `AmsiScanBuffer` function offset dynamically by parsing the in-memory `amsi.dll`
 - Overwrites it with a clean `xor eax, eax; ret` stub, setting the [Common HRESULT Value](https://learn.microsoft.com/en-us/windows/win32/seccrypto/common-hresult-values) to `S_OK`